 Class standing is not considered during the summer assignment process.
 Since we have many students from other Universities living on campus with us during the summer, many of which do not follow the same class standing structure we do at Boston University, it is an inaccurate metric for summer housing assignments.
 All assignments are made purely in date-received order regardless of age or class standing.

 What residences are open during the summer?
 Where can I expect to be living?

-For summer 2015, we will be offering air-conditioned single and double dormitory-style rooms in Kilachand Hall (91 Bay State Road), as well as non-air-conditioned single and double dormitory-style rooms in brownstones on Bay State Road.
+For the summer, we will be offering air-conditioned single and double dormitory-style rooms in Myles Standish Hall (610 Beacon Street).
 Air conditioned single bedrooms in apartments will be available at 33 Harry Agganis Way, and non-air-conditioned apartments will also be available in brownstones in South Campus.
 Certain apartments in South Campus will allow for the rental of an air conditioning unit through Vending Services.
 A full list of residences in use during the summer is released late in the spring semester, and is available on our Summer residences and residence offices page.

 If I don’t like my room can I change it?

 We do not offer room changes during the summer due to the short length of the summer sessions and the nature of how we use our housing space during the summer.
 That empty room down the hall from you is likely to be used by a group that is going to be arriving later in the summer, and we don’t always have the luxury of changing our housing plans to accommodate for a room change.
 If you are having difficulties, you are welcome to speak to your Resident Assistant, the full-time Residence Life staff at your residence office, or us directly at firstname.lastname@example.org or 617-353-3511 and we will do what we can to make your stay as pleasant as possible.